Saturday, January 16, 2021¶

 The content below was a first draft.
 Read User sessions for what it has become.

-A new core feature for Lino would be that the site maintainer can set the sessions limit of a site.
+A new core feature for Lino would be that the server administrator can set the sessions limit of a site.

 This setting could be used by a hosting provider for negotiating their price.
 After signing in, an end user might potentially get a message “Sorry, there are already X users working on this site.
 Please try again later.”